Graph Learning and Its Advancements on Large Language Models: A Holistic Survey: Applications

 \subsubsection{Hypergraph}

-The hypergraph describes high-order relationships between multiple users and items for recommendation.
-Yu et al. \cite{yu2021self} propose a multi-channel hypergraph convolutional network to exploit high-order user relations for better generating user representations.
-Yang et al. \cite{yang2022multi} use hypergraph neural networks to model global multi-behavior dependencies and captured higher-order correlations.
-Xia et al. \cite{xia2022self} propose a hypergraph transformer framework based on a self-supervised approach to enhance user representation on the user-item interaction graph.
+The hypergraph serves as a model to elucidate high-order relationships among users and items within the context of recommendation systems.
+Yu et al. \cite{yu2021self} introduce a multi-channel hypergraph convolutional network designed to leverage high-order user relations, such as social connections among users and shared purchasing behaviors. similarly, Yang et al. \cite{yang2022multi} employ hypergraph neural networks to capture global multi-behavior dependencies, relying on the dynamic and heterogeneous relationships existing among users and items.
+Additionally, Xia et al. \cite{xia2022self} propose a hypergraph transformer framework utilizing a self-supervised approach to augment user representation through the incorporation of user-item interactions.